SpaikSaucus/SpaikSaucus/README.md

 ### Hi there 👋

-I’m SR Software Engineer with experience developing solutions end-to-end software.
-I have a technical degree Higher in Programming, at the National Regional Technological University of Buenos Aires, Argentina (UTN FRBA).
+I’m SR Software Engineer with experience developing solutions for end-to-end software.
+I have a technical degree Higher in Programming, from the National Regional Technological University of Buenos Aires, Argentina (UTN FRBA).

-At the same time, I trained in finance through seminars, courses and self-study, broadening the understanding of personal finance.
+At the same time, I trained in finance through seminars, courses and self-study, broadening my understanding of personal finance.

-* 🌱 I’m currently learning about blockchain.
-The potential revolution brought about by this technology continues to fascinate me daily.
+* 🌱 I’m currently learning about blockchain and the potential revolution brought about by this technology.
 * 📫 How to reach me: https://twitter.com/sergionapoli88

 <!--